ArenaCoinDev/Ar3na/doc/build-unix.md

     sudo apt-get install libqrencode-dev

-Once these are installed, they will be found by configure and a arena-qt executable will be built by default.
+Once these are installed, they will be found by configure and a ar3na-qt executable will be built by default.

 Notes
 -----
-The release is built with GCC and then "strip arenad" to strip the debug symbols, which reduces the executable size by about 90%.
+The release is built with GCC and then "strip ar3nad" to strip the debug symbols, which reduces the executable size by about 90%.